cheng-chun-yuan/pse_hack_circom/README.md

     ch2 [-5, 1] [2, -5] [64, 211, 214]
     ch3 [-5, 1] [5, 6] [1, 6, 8]
 ```
+## Run prover circom to get commitment
 ```bash
 yarn circom:dev --circuit prover
 ```
 this will help you generate commitments by Poseidon Hash

-choose the ch you want and get prover_data from challenge.json
+## choose the ch you want and get prover_data from challenge.json
 ```bash
 python3 py/verifier.py
 ```
 Automatically help you to copy the commitments and paste to the murphy.json

+## Run murphy circom to generate proof
 ```bash
 yarn circom:dev --circuit murphy
 ```
 Finally, the circuit is finish.
-# circom-starter

 A basic circom project using [Hardhat](https://github.com/nomiclabs/hardhat) and [hardhat-circom](https://github.com/projectsophon/hardhat-circom).
 This combines the multiple steps of the [Circom](https://github.com/iden3/circom) and [SnarkJS](https://github.com/iden3/snarkjs) workflow into your [Hardhat](https://hardhat.org) workflow.